 Dozens of Rowers Tested

-Our product testers have been using rowing ergs for collectively more than a decade in their own fitness journeys.
+Our product testers have been using rowing ergs for collectively more than a decade in their own fitness journeys and in our roles as certified personal trainers and competitive triathletes.
 We’ve also tested nearly two dozen rowing machines specifically for reviews and guides on Garage Gym Reviews.
 This is to say: We know a good rowing machine when we see one.

 A Quick Look at the Hydrow Wave

-The new Hydrow Wave, released in July 2023, is like the little sibling to the original Hydrow connected rower.
+The new Hydrow Wave, released in July 2022, is like the little sibling to the original Hydrow-connected rower.
 According to the Hydrow website, it’s 30% smaller than the original and easier to move around your space.

 This is a huge win for connected fitness fans who live in small spaces, since most smart home gym equipment tends to be big, bulky, and heavy (although still more space-efficient than analog gym equipment.)